MarkCaii/Flex---Workout-App/README.md

 <h1 align="center">Flex - Workout App</h1>

 Flex is a mobile app that guides you through your workout.
 It allows users to enter their workout list, start their workout in the app, and sets a rest timer in between sets.
-The data is stored using a Firebase database
+The data is stored using a Firebase database.

 <h2 align="center">Screenshots</h2>